-\Magic window: The magic window size is 2045 pixels horizontally and 1391 pixels vertically with a horizontal angle of view of 100 deg and vertical angle is 68 deg.
+Magic window: The magic window has a horizontal angle of view of approx. 100° and vertical angle of approx. 68°.

 4.2.2 Camera Connect App (iOS / iPad OS / Android)

 Camera Connect enables WiFi connection to smartphones and tablets for convenient remote shooting outdoors, automatically detecting when the DUAL FISHEYE / DUAL lens is attached to the camera, enabling additional functions for VR / Spatial capture.